HCRLabRepo/HapticGamesTouchX/README.md

 2. Visual Studio 2022
 [Download](https://visualstudio.microsoft.com/vs/)

+Run the setup.bat script to compile one of the external libraries.
+It must be ran using the Visual Studio developer console **OR** after adding devenv.exe to PATH.

 Open the visual studio solution file located in app/tiltboard-win/tiltboard-win.
 Build all the projects and the resulting .exe file should be in app/bin/win-x64.
 Please ensure that the dll files required for running the project are present: fuzzylite.dll, hdPhantom64.dll, Leap.dll, sixense_x64.dll, and tdLeap.dll.
 There should also be a folder named "resources" where the text files containing the coordinates for the waypoints should be present.

 # Source Files